The Office of Residential Life is now offering a voter ID as a bridge between old and new student IDs.

 Only voter IDs requested in person at the Office of Residential Life will be created and supplied.
 Only one voter ID will be issued per student.

-“It’s not a replacement,” Director of Student Activities Jennie Hartzheim says.
+“It’s not a replacement,” Director of Student Engagement and Leadership Jennie Hartzheim says.
 “It doesn’t work for doors, meal plan, or [the] library.
 It’s a blank card, not a smart card.”

 Students who live on campus will only need the voter ID to vote.
 The registrar provides a list of students living on campus to the polling place.
 Students who live off campus will also need a document proving their residence.